mahbird/InkWeatherMini/Manual_en.md

 *If you get a notification saying there is no internet connection for this WiFi, please click "Keep using this connection"*

 - Enter your WiFi credentials (case sensative), adjust settings to your liking and save.
+Note that only 2.4GHz WiFi band is supported.